soumyadeep25bai11177-prog/vityarthi-project/README.md

+CLI Expense Tracker (Python)
+A simple, command-line interface (CLI) application built with Python for tracking personal expenses.
+All data is persisted locally in a expenses.csv file, allowing you to easily manage and analyze your f inancial history.
+Features
+Expense Logging: Easily record new expenses with a date, category, amount, and description.
+Data Persistence: Automatically saves all entries to a local expenses.csv file upon exiting.
+View Entries: Display a formatted, chronological list of all recorded transactions.
+Financial Summary: Generate a quick report showing the total amount spent and a detailed breakdown of spending by category.
+Input Validation: Basic checks ensure that input amounts are numerical and dates follow the required format (YYYY-MM-DD).
+Requirements
+Python 3.6+ (The script uses standard library packages: csv, os, datetime, collections).
+Installation and Setup
+Clone or Download: Get the expense_tracker.py file to your local machine.
+Run the Script: Open your terminal or command prompt, navigate to the directory where you saved the file, and run: python expense_tracker.py
 The application will automatically create an empty expenses.csv file in the same directory if one does not already exist.
 Usage